Toxicity Begets Toxicity: Unraveling Conversational Chains in Political Podcasts: Toxic conversation chains

-Figure~\ref{fig:episodes_distribution} shows the top 10 podcasts with the highest percentage of episodes containing at least one instance of toxic conversations.
-Certain shows such as \textit{Get Off My Lawn Podcast w/ Gavin Mcinnes}, \textit{The New Abnormal}, and \textit{Louder with Crowder} have at least one instance of a toxic conversation in all of their episodes.
-Table~\ref{tab:dataset_stats} shows the full statistics for all the shows in our dataset.
-It is really surprising to see instances of toxicity in hundreds of episodes even on shows with tens of millions of listeners (e.g. \textit{The Dan Bongino Show}).
+\textbf{Most toxic channels}: Figure~\ref{fig:episodes_distribution} shows the top 10 podcasts with the highest percentage of episodes containing at least one instance of toxic conversations for both right- and left-leaning channels.
+Certain shows such as \textit{Get Off My Lawn Podcast w/ Gavin Mcinnes}, \textit{The New Abnormal}, and \textit{Louder with Crowder} from right-leaning and \textit{Lovett or Leave It}, \textit{Mea Culpa}, \textit{Krystal Kyle and Friends}, \textit{Hysteria} and \textit{Lady Dont Take No} from left-leaning channels, have at least one instance of a toxic conversation in almost all of their episodes.
+Tables in the Appendix show the full statistics for all the shows in our dataset.
+It is quite surprising to see instances of toxicity in hundreds of episodes, even on shows with tens of millions of listeners (e.g. \textit{The Dan Bongino Show}).